saltudelft/CD4Py/README.md

 - Better logging for showing infos and errors using Python's `logging` module.
 - Unit tests for testing the tool's functionalities. `pytest` can be used.
+- Batch by files instead of directories in tokenization (to equalize workload for parallel tasks)